quietui/quiet/docs/docs/components/transition-group.md

 layout: component
 ---

-Just wrap a collection of elements in a transition group and use normal DOM APIs to add, remove, and reorder them.
+Wrap a collection of elements in a transition group and use normal DOM APIs to add, remove, and reorder them.
 The transition group will automatically apply the appropriate animations as elements enter and exit the group.

 ```html {.example}
 <div id="transition-group__boxes">